File petition with the South Korean government through e-People.

 If your local newspaper writes an article on the South Korean Dog and Cat Campaign, keep the issue current by writing a letter to the editor of your local newspaper.
 Please see sample letter below, or if you’d like to write your own, see “Talking Points.”
 Be sure to keep the letter under 200 words and include your name, address, and telephone number so the newspaper can contact you for verification.

 Thank you for your article on the South Korean Dog and Cat Campaign (include title of article and date that it ran).
-It is terribly disheartening that the South Korean Government has laws in place to protect dogs and cats from abuse but it blithely ignores its own laws.
-Two and a half million South Korean dogs are electrocuted, strangled, or beaten to death each year.
+It is terribly disheartening that the South Korean Government has laws in place to protect dogs and cats from abuse but it blatantly ignores its own laws.
+Two and a half million South Korean dogs are electrocuted, strangled, boiled often while they are still alive or beaten to death each year.
 They are killed in the cruelest ways imaginable, because of the insidious myth that the more an animal suffers, the more tender and tastier the meat and that so-called medicinal properties will be enhanced.
 Thousands of cats are also slaughtered for soups and “health” tonics.
-While the practice of eating dogs and cats is not widely accepted in South Korea, it is up to the South Korean government to ensure that it is completely eradicated.
-Caring citizens around the world, including South Koreans, should not sit back while dogs are beaten to death for a tastier meal and reviled cats suffer agonizing deaths.
+While the practice of eating dogs and cats is not widely accepted in South Korea, it is up to the South Korean government to ensure that this practice is completely eradicated.
+Caring citizens around the world, including South Koreans, should not sit back while dogs are beaten to death for a tastier meal and cats suffer agonizing deaths.

 We will continue to update this list.
 If you have any suggestions, please contact us.